 - New England School Of Fine Art at 51 Union St

-We mentioned the Holiday Festival of Crafts before, well that is held by the Worcester Center for Crafts.
-They also have a scholarship program and have workshops and art classes for kids or adults.
+We mentioned the Holiday Festival of Crafts before and it is held by the Worcester Center for Crafts who also has a scholarship program along with workshops and art classes for kids or adults.

 Worcester Art Museum and the Gallery of Enamel Art from our initial list also do art classes.